 Allah gave to Iraq before the American invasion that there were muwahideen1 [Monotheists] in it who bore the burden of spreading tawhid [monotheism] and the combatting shirk2 and bid’ah [innovation], despite the tyranny of the kufrs [disbelievers] of the secular Ba’ath party and their war against Islam and the Muslims.
 When the Crusaders entered the soil of Iraq, these muwahideen were a solid wall that stood before them.
 They thwarted, by Allah’s goodness, their plans and expelled them in humiliation and shame.
 They established the State of Islam on the ground of the Land of Two Rivers [Mesopotamia] and remained firmly on it.
 Among them, there are those who have already fallen, and others whom Allah left alive, until He gave them the grace to experience the day when religion is for Allah, in an Islamic state, which is founded by a Qurayshi3 Khalifah [Caliphate] on the Prophetic methodology.

-Of those preachers who followed the way of the prophets in the learning and teaching of the tawhid, and passed it on to the people, and carried the jihad against Allah’s enemies by sword and proof, and patiently remained with them in the course of the trials until they fell as martyrs in Allah’s way, there was the Shaykh and mujahid Abu Ali al-Anbari (may Allah accept him), so we believe of him and Allah knows best.
+Of those preachers who followed the way of the prophets in learning tawhid, and teaching it to the people, and carried the jihad against Allah’s enemies with the sword and the Sunna, and patiently remained with them in the course of the trials until they fell as martyrs in Allah’s way, there was the Shaykh and mujahid Abu Ali al-Anbari (may Allah accept him), so we believe of him and Allah knows best.

 The deceased Taghut [Tyrant] of the Ba’ath regime, Saddam Husayn, and his renegade party ruled over Iraq with their pharaonic and tyrannical domination.
 They did not stop at replacing Allah’s judgments by the fictitious laws, but sought the falsification of the aqeedah [creed] of the Muslims by opening the gates for the mushrikeen4 [polytheists] of the Sufis and Rafidah [Shi’is] and spreading atheistic ideologies.
 At this time, while the people were under the violence of this criminal Taghut, Shaykh Abdurrahman al-Qaduli (the real name of the Shaykh [Abu Ali al-Anbari]) had revealed the tawhid in a masjid [mosque] in the city of Tal Afar, west of Mosul.
 People gathered on Fridays in his Masjid, filling the nearby streets.
 Thus, suffering was brought upon him by the Taghut and their secret services.

-The threats of the Ba’athists did not intimidate him and did not stop him from jihad.
-Neither that he was an only child, who was solely responsible for the livelihood of a large family, nor the fear of a Masjid in which he called to Allah.
-Thus he pronounced kufr on the Ba’ath Party and everyone who followed it, encouraging his closest brethren to declare and combat them as Kuffar.
+The threats of the Ba’athists did not intimidate him and did not deter him from jihad.
+He was not an only child, nor a homemaker solely responsible for the livelihood of a large family, so he did not fear to call to Allah within the walls of the Masjid.
+Thus he pronounced kufr on the Ba’ath Party and everyone who followed it, and incited his brethren to recognise them as kafirs and kill them.

 At that time, the Ba’ath regime in Iraq was becoming weaker after launching a series of unsuccessful wars against its enemies.
 The muwahideen were expecting his [Saddam’s] fall and, simultaneously, awaiting the crusader American attack on Iraq to occupy it using the excuse of overthrowing the Taghut regime.
 However, they [the jihadists] were unable to build a strong group that would bring down the tyrant through decisive battles.
 So each [jihadi] group began to assemble with their members in areas so that they could get to know each other and learn the religion far from the eyes of the Ba’athists.
 Thus, several unrelated [jihadist] groups were founded in Baghdad and the surrounding area, Anbar and their desert, Diyala, Kirkuk, Mosul, and Tal Afar.
 In Tal Afar, Shaykh Abu Alaa [al-Afri] (his [al-Qaduli’s] real kunya) was the Shaykh of his brothers and their elder, upon whom they relied for their fatwas and rulings.
 The activity of Abu Alaa was not limited to Tal Afar, where he gave lectures and courses.
 Rather, he expanded to other areas of Iraq, especially in Baghdad, where he had previously taught.
 He established contact with the Salafi group of Shaykh Fayez, the muwahideen of the city of Mosul, and the mujahideen of Kurdistan, where the Ansar al-Islam group was located, which then led the only jihad field in the area.
 And many youths from Iraq and other countries were attracted [to the Ansar-run area].5

 Tal Afar was fruitful.
-Many of the Rafidah [Shi’i] inhabitants of the city repented by his da’wah [proselytism]—by Allah’s goodness—as did many people made kufr by the Ba’ath ideology, and others who had been in the service of the Taghut Saddam, in his army and the security organs.
+Many—by Allah’s goodness—responded to his da’wah [proselytism]; people made kufr by the Ba’ath doctrine, and others who had been in the service of the Taghut Saddam, in his army and al-Ajhizat al-Amniya [security organs].
 All of these were fortified by Allah and became the best mujahid after Allah took their Shahada in His way—so we believe of them and Allah knows best.

 Besides the da’wah activity, the Shaykh did not neglect jihad in the way of Allah.
 He [al-Qaduli] cooperated with the mujahideen in the mountains of Kurdistan and worked with some familiar muwahideen in Tal Afar to build a jihadist group to carry out military operations against the Taghut regime of Saddam Husayn, his Jahili Party, and renegade soldiers and supporters.
-The formation of this group led Shaykh Abu Mutaz al-Qurayshi (may Allah accept him), who was then among the officers [of the Saddam regime] and had regrettably committed to the kufr Ba’ath Party, to renounce his loyalty to the Taghut and his Army.6 However, Allah determined that this group would confront a larger enemy, the Crusaders under the leadership of America who attacked Iraq.
+The military training of this group was led Shaykh Abu Mutaz al-Qurayshi—may Allah accept him—who was then among al-dubbat al-tayibeen [the repentant officers] that had ceased to believe in Ba’athism and had renounced his loyalty to the Taghut and his apostate Army.6 However, Allah determined that this group would confront a larger enemy, the Crusaders under the leadership of America, who invaded the land of Iraq.